juanauli/quijote/README.md

 // Quixote
-Description: Translate to, search in and spellcheck Spanish
+Description: Translate into, search in and spellcheck Spanish.

 Author: Juan S. Auli